-• Electricity-Network Service Provider (Electricity-N/W-SP),
+Electricity-Network Service Provider (Electricity-N/W-SP),

-• Dedicated Electric Vehicle Charging SP (EVC-SP) who takes care of special functions like the Demand Response (DR) enablement (cost effective PEV Charging and Power Feed),
+Dedicated Electric Vehicle Charging SP (EVC-SP) who takes care of special functions like the Demand Response (DR) enablement (cost effective PEV Charging and Power Feed),

-• PEV-SP in charge of functions related to PEV service and maintenance (providing a data connection for PEV health purposes such as managing Power Feed cycles, PEV-SW upgrading & remote fault analysis, etc.)
+PEV-SP in charge of functions related to PEV service and maintenance (providing a data connection for PEV health purposes such as managing Power Feed cycles, PEV-SW upgrading & remote fault analysis, etc.)

-• PEV manufacturer in charge of replacing faulty parts for the PEV
+PEV manufacturer in charge of replacing faulty parts for the PEV

 PEV can be considered as a load and also as power storage ( DER resource).
 In the latter case, a Power Feed from the PEV's battery into the Electricity-N/W is required.